SRJPE/JPE-datasets/scripts/rst/battle-creek/battle_creek_rst_environmental_qc.md

     ##    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
 NA's
     ##   0.000   1.870   2.270   2.601   2.740 155.090     107

+A velocity of 155.090 seems out of the range of posibilities.
+It seems like every velocity greater than 7 is probably a mistake that should be scaled down or filtered out.

 **NA and Unknown Values**

 -   2.9 % of values in the `velocity` column are NA.